gosang/gosang.github.io/content/posts/design-patterns/caching/difference-between-imemorycache-and-redis.md

 # Conclusion:

-The choice between .NET Core `IMemoryCache` and Redis Caching depends on the specific requirements of the application. `IMemoryCache` is excellent for local, lightweight caching, whereas Redis Caching excels in distributed scenarios, providing scalability and advanced features.
+The choice between `.NET Core IMemoryCache` and `Redis Caching` depends on the specific requirements of the application. `.NET Core IMemoryCache` is excellent for local, lightweight caching, whereas `Redis Caching` excels in distributed scenarios, providing scalability and advanced features.
 The decision should align with the architectural considerations and performance needs of the application.

 # References: